ankur-gupta/async/docs/suspendables/cooking-is-like-programming.md

 Most of us are so well-versed with these common control flow constructs (such as *functions*) that it is difficult for us to completely let go of these ideas.
 So, let's use a trick.
 Cooking is surprisingly similar to programming.
-We will use cooking as an example to motivate the need for something called a *suspendable*, which we will define in the next page.
+We will use cooking as an example to understand the need for the concept of a *suspendable*, which we will then define on the next page.

-## Eagle Crumpet
+## Bear Crumpet
-Let's say we invent a completely new baked good and we name it *eagle crumpet*.
-Our first 10 attempts to make eagle crumpet required a lot of experimentation — we needed to adjust the amount of ingredients and we had to play around with the oven temperature and timing.
+Let's say we invent a completely new baked good and we name it *bear crumpet*.
+Our first 10 attempts to make an bear crumpet required a lot of experimentation — we needed to adjust the amount of ingredients and we had to play around with the oven temperature and timing.
 After the first ten or so attempts, we perfected our invention — it's 50% tastier than a *regular crumpet* and 75% more awesome than a *bear claw*!

-We need to save the results from our experimentation so we don't have to repeat the experimentation every time we want to make an eagle crumpet.
+We need to save the results from our experimentation so we don't have to repeat the experiments every time we want to make an bear crumpet.
-What we need is *an ordered sequence of instructions* or a *recipe* describing how to make an *eagle crumpet* perfectly at every future attempt.
-A recipe may be reminiscient of a *function* in programming but the word *recipe* does not come with predefined, hard-to-disassociate implications that come with using the word *function*.
+What we need is *an ordered sequence of instructions* or a *recipe* describing how to make an *bear crumpet* perfectly at every future attempt.
+A recipe may be reminiscient of a
+*function* in programming but the word *recipe* does not come with predefined, hard-to-disassociate implications that come with using the word *function*.